dkaratysh/playwright-conduit/README.md

 - Fixtures provide infrastructure, not test scenarios
 - Test data is generated via factories / builders
-- Page Objects contain no business logic
+- Page Objects contain UI interactions only (no business logic)
+- Business logic is implemented in helpers/services layer
 - Cleanup is handled via API
 - UI and API models are clearly separated
-- API tests use pure request context, without `test.extend`
 - UI tests have a separate UI setup

+## Why this approach

+- Fixtures are used for dependency injection and test isolation
+- Factories allow flexible and scalable test data generation
+- API is used for setup/teardown to keep UI tests fast and stable
+- Schema validation protects against backend contract regressions

 ## 📌 Tech Stack